benabbesmoncef/dicom/README.md

 # dicom
-The DICOM standard acronym for Digital Imaging and Communications in Medicine is one of the most widely used standards in this context.
+DICOM standard acronym for Digital Imaging and Communications in Medicine is one of the most widely used standards in this context.
 It defines all aspects relating to the management of medical images such as As, inter alia, coding, exchange and storage.